miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 * Sometimes compiled model becomes half-sized in game.
 In this case, set $scale 2.0 param in "Model Options" of the Studio Compiler, or inside model's QC script before you compile.
 * If the model becomes rotated 90/180/270 degrees in game comparing the original, use the
-  $origin 0 0 0 # param inside of its QC script where # is the rotation degree number.
+  $origin 0 0 0 -90 param inside of its QC script where -90 is the rotation degree number.
 * If compiled model has no bounding Hitbox (check this in the Model Viewer), define Hitbox manually inside of QC script before compiling, using this command (without brackets):
   $hbox [group number] "bone name" [min x] [min y] [min z] [max x] [max y] [max z]
-* If compiled model becomes transparent (doesn't collide with player and NPCs), although the physics model was defined, surround that model with bounding primitives using "toolsclip" or "toolsinvisible" textures in the Hammer Editor (this makes extranal collition).

 [Scoring/Authoring]
 * Since version 1.6 you can edit or create the closecaption and lip-syncing files (.lip) and